-In September 2014 the Health and Social Care Committee started looking into the issue of new psychoactive substances ("NPS"), or "legal highs".
-The Committee has now finished its inquiry and has written a report.
+In September 2014 the Health and Social Care Committee started looking into the issue of new psychoactive substances ("NPS").
+The Committee finished its inquiry and published a report in March 2015.

 Background

 What was the inquiry about?

 NPS are commonly marketed as safer and legal alternatives to illegal drugs, often made in laboratories and sold via the internet or in so-called "head shops" that exist on the high street.
 This marketing is misleading - their side effects can be as serious as those caused by illegal drugs, and they can be as addictive too.
 Often, they also contain traces of substances that are against the law to sell and take.
 You can find more information about NPS, including how you can get help and support if you have used them, on the DAN 24/7 website.